About Katie Smith Photography

 We help busy families reconnect, have fun, and capture moments full of love and laughter.
 By seeing our portraits on your wall, your children have a daily reminder of your love and a greater sense of belonging.
 And when life gets crazy, parents will see their photos and remember even when they don’t have it all together, together they have it all.

-Our goal is to be there for your family, from newborn to graduations to grandchildren.
-We want to watch your family grow and help you preserve the legacy you’ll spend a lifetime creating.
+We want to be there for your family, from newborn to graduations to grandchildren.
+It is an honor to watch your family grow and help you preserve the legacy you’ll spend a lifetime creating.

 Our photography business is about more than pretty photos.
 We believe in using our photography skills to help our community.
 We work with nonprofits to create photo session fundraisers, donate gift certificates to silent auctions, and volunteer photography to special events.
 Nonprofits we’ve worked with include: North Carolina Therapeutic Riding Center, Burlington Animal Services, and Women’s Resource Center of Alamance County.